sux21/Experimental_Evolution/README.md

 Work done on info114

 #### Create a csv file as the following
+Since the csv file is saved by excel, it may say ``dos`` when opening using vi text editor.
+If so, unix can not read the file correctly.
+Opne the csv file using vi, and type ``:set ff=unix``.
+The ``dos`` should be gone.

 ```
-#Format: derived isolate,the most probable ancestor (samples are separated by comma)
+#Format: evolved strain,the most probable ancestor (samples are separated by comma)
 20_6_10,Rht_511_N
 10_3_2,Rht_511_N
 19_6_10,Rht_511_N